SØG

 Students are responsible for bringing relevant and permitted aids to the examination.

-Students must arrive in plenty of time before an oral examination.
+Students must arrive will in advance of an oral examination.
 The school supplies individual schedules for oral examinations at the start of study leave.
 Students have a duty to keep themselves informed via Lectio because the times of oral exams may be changed at three days’ notice and no other notification will be given except via Lectio.

 Illness at the time of exams and end-of-year exams